ppeetteerrs/obsidian-zola/README.md

 Special Thanks: Wikilink parsing is powered by [obsidian-export](https://github.com/zoni/obsidian-export).

 # Announcements
+**v1.2.0 More Features! 🥳**

+Bug Fixes:

+- Added the ability to deal with empty links (re-directed to 404 page)
+- Added the ability to deal with special characters in filenames
+- Added the ability to cope with overlapping name between sections and pages (so now u can have both `repeated/` and `repeated.md` in the same directory)

+Improvements:

+- Ability to configure tab-opening behaviour when clicking on graph node (same / new tab)
+- Ability to configure line break parsing (strict vs Obsidian-style)
+- Ability to configure graph display preference, you can now choose to display only directly connected nodes!

 **v1.1.0 Thanks for the support and Feedback 💓**

 I never expected to receive such attention from my Reddit post.
 Thank you for supporting this project!
 I have heard your feedback and made some minor but urgent improvements.
 I will continue to implement the rest of the crucial requests over the next few days!